 On top of the flavor changes, Artisan also holds contests for local artists to design the transfers that decorate the seasonal bonbons.
 What a great excuse for regular visits: Edible art shows.

 Another fun thing Artisan does is chocolate-making classes.
 “The classes fill up fast,” Jason said.
 “And people always have a really good time.”

 I asked Jason if his classes had a started a mini-chocolate making boom (thinking of how out here Chez Panisse has birthed numerous food operations helmed by its alumni), but he said no, it’s so basic that’s it’s mostly just a fun night out for local moms and such.

 Rounding out the collection

 In addition to bonbons, Artisan also produces hot chocolate, barks, nut bars and chocolate-covered almonds.
 I tried the peanut butter bar, which included what I think is a nice solution to the eternal peanut butter oil in chocolate problem: the peanut butter is a praline, layered with a honey ganache, then coated in milk chocolate, which results in a mildly crunchy peanut butter (think sugar wafer crunch, not peanuts) in a bar that holds together.
 Now if only they offered a dark chocolate version …

 Date posted: January 9, 2012.
-This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area and tagged Arlington, artisan, Artisan Confections, chocolatier, clove, dark chocolate, DC, hot chocolate, Jason Andelman, milk chocolate, pistachio, truffles, Virginia.
+This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Review and tagged Arlington, artisan, Artisan Confections, chocolatier, clove, dark chocolate, DC, hot chocolate, Jason Andelman, milk chocolate, pistachio, truffles, Virginia.
 Bookmark the permalink.